Beanie Babies: History

 Warner introduced Beanie Babies in 1993 at the North American International Toy Fair/World Toy Fair in New York City, New York.
 Manufacturing began in 1994, and the toys were first sold in stores in Chicago, Illinois for around 5 U.S. Dollars.
 There were nine original Beanie Babies: Legs the Frog, Squealer the Pig, Spot the Dog, Flash the Dolphin, Splash the Whale, Chocolate the Moose, Patti the Platypus, Brownie the Bear (later renamed Cubbie), and Pinchers the Lobster (with some tags misprinted "Punchers").
 Ty, Inc. has allowed only small toy or gift stores to sell Beanie Babies.

 Sales were slow at first.
 By 1995 many retailers refused to buy the bundles the toys were offered in; other retailers refused to buy Beanie Babies.
 Around the same time, Ty, Inc. began restricting production and distribution: stores could buy only 36 of each character per month.
 Warner also decided to "retire" characters after a certain period of time, meaning their production would eventually cease.
 The resulting scarcity led to a significant increase in sales, and it started the trend of collecting and reselling Beanie Babies.
 Their popularity soon grew into a national craze in the US.

 In 1996, Ty, Inc. released Teenie Beanies, a line of miniature Beanie Babies.
 They were sold alongside McDonald's Happy Meals to celebrate the Happy Meal's 17th anniversary.
 They also partnered with other companies.

-Ty, Inc. announced that they would stop producing Beanie Babies in December 1999, but high demand soon led them to reconsider.
+Ty, Inc. announced that they would stop making Beanie Babies in December 1999, but high demand soon led them to reconsider.
 Production restarted in 2000 with a Beanie Baby named "The Beginning."

 In early 2008, Ty released a new version of Beanie Babies called Beanie Babies 2.0.
 The purchase of a Beanie Baby 2.0 provided its owner with a code to access an online Beanie Babies interactive website.
 However, the website has since been shut down.